We released a new guide to cleaning a hacked WordPress site with our plugin.

 Step 1 – Scan your site remotely (Remote Scanner)

 With our plugin installed, you can click on “Sucuri-Free / Sucuri Scanner” and run the remote scan right from your WordPress dashboard.
-If the site is infected, you will likely get a warning in there, something similar to this one:
+If the site is infected, you will likely get a warning similar to this one:

 Even if the remote scanner doesn’t find anything, you can keep moving to the other tests.

-If it does find an injection, you will get the malicious string detected and a reference link with more details.
-Keep that saved, since it can be useful when cleaning files manually or searching in the database.
+If it does find an injection, you will receive the malicious string detected and a reference link with more details.
+Keep that saved since it can be useful when cleaning files manually or searching in the database.

 Step 2 – Check the integrity of your WordPress core files

 The WordPress core files should never be modified and inside “Sucuri-Free / WordPress Integrity”, you will find a place to verify that they are indeed clean.

 If you click on the first test called “Verify Integrity of WordPress Core Files”, you will get a full list of files that are not supposed to be there.